chlyz/i3ipc-dynamic-tiling/README.md

 warning: This code is to be considered _alpha_ and have only been tested in _Ubuntu 18.04 and 20.04_ with `i3 4.18.1`.

-Unfortunately, the current version is not compliant with `sway` due to that it is not possible to mark split containers in the same way as in `i3`.
-This will hopefully change in the future.
-There is a development branch `sway` that have some of the features implemented, but it is a bit untested.
+Unfortunately, the current version is not completely compliant with `sway` due to minor discrepancies in how split containers are created when compared with `i3`.
+This is possible to fix and development is ongoing.

 ## Requirements